May/Spring Intake in Canada 2025: Universities & Deadlines

 • Located in a scenic destination, offering students a different experience.

-Canada May intake 2024 Deadline: April 1st
+May intake in Canada 2025 deadline: April 1st

 Spring intake in Canada